 - Advocate for policy changes: Contact your elected officials and urge them to support policies that protect giraffes and their habitats.
 This includes advocating for stronger anti-poaching laws, increased funding for conservation programs, and sustainable land-use planning.

-By working together, we can ensure that giraffes continue to grace the African savannas for generations to come.
+By working together, we can confirm that giraffes continue to grace the African savannas for generations to come.

 FAQ About Giraffes